graphql-mocks/graphql-mocks/packages/docs/docs/guides/paper.md

 #### Derived Fields

-In other cases derived fields could be something that derives its value from other properties.
+In other cases derived fields could be something that derives its value from other fields or when filtering the existing data based on the arguments.

+In the case that the derived data is filtered or refined based on arguments, and the data exists by the resolver already, it's best to use a resolver wrapper.
+See [*Automatic Resolver Filtering with Wrappers*](/docs/guides/automatic-filtering) for ideas and examples.

-In this example we wouldn't want to store the `speed` on the Paper Document since it can be determined from `miles` and `timeInHours`.
+This is an example of a value being derived from other fields.
+We wouldn't want to store the `speed` on the Paper Document since it can be determined from `miles` and `timeInHours`.
+The source data would would be best represented with by a resolver.

 ```
 type Trip {